-I am the author of Get Me Through Tomorrow: A Sister’s Memoir of Brain Injury and Revival (University of Nebraska Press, 2015) and the co-author of Under the Big Tree: Extraordinary Stories from the Movement to End Neglected Tropical Diseases (Hopkins Press, 2019).
+I am the author of Get Me Through Tomorrow: A Sister’s Memoir of Brain Injury and Revival (Univ.
+Nebraska Press, 2015).

 As a jack-of-all-trades writer, I’ve worked for Wellesley College, Stanford University, the NBA, ABC TV, PBS, Bryn Mawr Communications, The END Fund, Gentle Giant, and others.